 The previous article, The Two Sides of Reality, stated that the explicate order emerges from the implicate order, and that the two sides resonate with each other in “an undivided flowing movement”.
 The cyclic flow of the toroidal quantum pixels is this “undivided flowing movement”, which is actually an inter-dimensional feedback loop between the implicate and explicate orders.
 It is inter-dimensional because the implicate order is higher-dimensional (more on higher dimensions in the next article).

 The creative/output end of each toroidal quantum pixel is physical reality being made explicate from the (higher dimensional) implicate order, and the destructive/input end is reality de-manifesting back into the implicate order.
 So the creative/output ends of quantum pixels are essentially mini “white holes” that manifest physical reality, and the destructive/input ends are mini “black holes” that de-manifest physical reality and carry information back into the implicate order to inform the next pulse of creative manifestation.

 The universal network of quantum pixels is the fabric of space-time and the inter-dimensional interface (or event horizon) that connects the implicate and explicate orders of reality:

 - The implicate order is the higher-dimensional source of the quantum pixels.

 - The quantum pixels manifest quantum waves and particles.

 - Quantum particles manifest in combinations that form atoms, molecules and everything within our explicate physical reality.

-So physical reality is essentially a highly immersive, tangible, holographic projection from a higher-dimensional order of reality, which emerges through a holistic network of quantum pixels.
+So physical reality is essentially a highly immersive, tangible, holographic projection that originates from a higher-dimensional order of reality, and emerges through a holistic network of quantum pixels.
 This means the physical universe is more virtual reality than actual reality!